About The Center

 Contraindications

+However, there are few contraindications to this therapy.
 Clear contraindications are recent injury, head / brain trauma, cerebral infarction, tumor, or elevated intracranial pressure.

 What is visceral osteopathy?